endymion1818/team-documentation/sitehealthchecklist.md

 We have tested your site with ((**WP Scan**)) security testing tool and found the following results:

-- You have an insecure plugin:
-- Your version of Wordpress is being exposed
-- Your theme is out of date
+### Your version of Wordpress is out of date
+You are using version 4.7.5, which has a publicly-known vulnerability (host header injection in password reset) which makes your site a target for hackers.

+### You have an insecure plugin
+You are using Wordpress Slider Revolution which has 2 serious publicly-known vulnerabilities which are currently being used by hackers in targeted exploits.
+Earlier this year, thousands of sites were disabled because of this vulnerability.
+We urge you to update this plugin as soon as possible.

 ## SEO Health